wso2-attic/docs-ciam-cloud/en/docs/guides/organization-login/try-organization-login.md

     -   Add below callback URL as Authorized redirect URL to the application `http://localhost:3000/api/auth/callback/wso2is`
-    -   Add the below URL as the allowed origin `http://localhost:3000`
+    -   Add the below URL as the allowed origin.
+        `http://localhost:3000`

 ### Step 3: Start the sample application